NiTi • Nitinol Shape Memory Alloy Foil; 0.16mm thick; AF 45°C

 "The foil is quite different from wire, and your expectations should not be the same.
 The foil will crease if you bend it too much.
 It is best to cool it to 10ºC or below before bending as it will become much more flexible.
 You should be able to recognize the difference between yield that it gives you and permanent deformation when bending the foil.
 If you only deform it, cool, when it yields, it will reward you with a pleasant surprise when you heat it."

 Transition temp 50ºC.
-In stock.
 Simple ordering.
 Worldwide shipping.

 The video below depicts 2mm diameter NiTi 80ºC transition phase dropped in 95ºC hot water.
 The ending is 1/16 speed.
 Turn up the sound.